- Psychology, Psychiatry,

 What is your all-time favorite book?

 Trouble is, it keeps changing.
 Which genre, even, to select?
 Classic novel?
 Perhaps Nicholas Nickleby, and only partly because it was turned into one of the finest stage productions of all time.
 Biography?
 Currently, I’m still enthused about Grant by Ron Chernow.
 Fiction that conveys lessons in ethics and medical care?
 Years after reading it, Saturday by Ian McEwan lingers.
 Humor?
 Lucky Jim (Kingsley Amis) sticks in my mind.
 Short stories?
 Plain Tales from the Hills by Rudyard Kipling.
 A Gentleman in Moscow by Amor Towles defies categorization—just try it.
 But to continue seems futile—it may all change with the next shiny object that crosses my desk.

 Is there a project that you are excited to work on next?
 (A presentation, a workshop, writing another book, etc.)

 For years I have been tap-tapping away at a textbook that students at our local medical school (Oregon Health & Science University) use to learn about mental health care.
 Turns out, writing a wide-ranging monograph is something of a heavy lift.
 One person can’t know everything, so with each revision, the PDF ends up with peaks and valleys in the information presented.
 I suppose that’s why most psychiatry texts are multi-(sometimes multi-multi-) authored.
 Indeed, the writer–reader ratio can at times run startlingly high.
 Anyway, the result is often that textbooks are too heavy to carry around and too long to read.
 And sold for more money than impecunious students can often afford.

-Read more about James Morrison on his author page!
+See all titles by and read more about James Morrison on his author page!